 She also likes cats very much but cats don’t really like her.
 Once, while we were on a walk, she caught the scent of one.
 She sniffed around eagerly in search of it and found it sitting on the wall framing the yard we were passing.
 The wall was only about a foot tall, so she was almost face-to-face with it.
 The cat immediately batted her noise and ran off into the yard.
 Since then Spunky has had several opportunities to make contact with the various elusive felines that treat our back yard as though it were their own but has as yet had no success.

-When my husband and I have our own place, we plan to adopt a cat at some point, provided of course that my husband become the primary caregiver for it.
-I can find a few redeeming factors in cats but cleaning their litter box is not one of them.
-Besides, I will likely be able to take my dear Spunky with me and she will offset much of the horror of cat ownerships with her sweet, loving, affectionate, adorable self.
+When my husband and I have our own place, we plan to adopt a cat at some point, provided of course that my husband becomes the primary caregiver for it.
+I can put up with many things but cleaning a litter box is not one of them.
+Besides, I will likely be able to take my dear Spunky with me and she will offset much of the horror of cat ownership with her sweet, loving, affectionate, adorable self.